 - To make the pastry put the plain flour and caster sugar into a bowl and stir together, then add the butter and rub the mixture together with your fingers until it resembles breadcrumbs

 - Add the milk or water, add it a bit at a time as you may not need all of it (or you may need a little more), and bring it together into a dough.
 Wrap it in cling film and chill for 30 minutes

 - Pre-heat your oven to 180C Fan/400F/Gas Mark 6

-- Roll out the pastry onto a floured surface (you can roll it out onto cling film to make it easier to lift up) and line a 9 inch tart tin.
+- Roll out the pastry onto a floured surface (you can roll it out onto cling film or a silicone mat to make it easier to lift up) and line a 9 inch tart tin.
 Trim the edges and use a fork to prick the bottom of the pastry

 - Scrunch up some baking paper and line the pastry, then add baking beans.
 Bake it for 15 minutes

 - Take the pastry out of the oven and remove the baking beans and paper

 - Bake the pastry again for 10 minutes on the same temperature, or until golden brown all over and cooked through.
 Set aside while you make the filling

 - For the pumpkin pie filling, whisk the eggs and sugar together